danielbodnar/awesome-stars/README.md

 - [astahmer/openapi-zod-client](https://github.com/astahmer/openapi-zod-client) - Generate a zodios (typescript http client with zod validation) from an OpenAPI spec (json/yaml)
 - [BrainJS/brain.js](https://github.com/BrainJS/brain.js) - 🤖 GPU accelerated Neural networks in JavaScript for Browsers and Node.js
 - [acode/FunctionScript](https://github.com/acode/FunctionScript) - An API gateway and framework for turning functions into web services
-- [abdfnx/botway](https://github.com/abdfnx/botway) - 🤖 Generate, build, handle and deploy your own bot with your favorite language, for Discord, or Telegram, or Slack, or even Twitch.
+- [abdfnx/botway](https://github.com/abdfnx/botway) - 🤖 Generate, build, handle and deploy your own AI Bot with your favorite language, for Discord, or Telegram, or even Slack
 - [ts-rest/ts-rest](https://github.com/ts-rest/ts-rest) - RPC-like client, contract, and server implementation for a pure REST API
 - [apache/apisix](https://github.com/apache/apisix) - The Cloud-Native API Gateway
 - [api-platform/api-doc-parser](https://github.com/api-platform/api-doc-parser) - Transforms a Hydra API doc in an intermediate representation that can be used for various tasks such as creating smart API clients, scaffolding code or building administration interfaces.